fedepaol/hugoblog/content/posts/writing-kubernetes-controllers.md

 The informers are type specific, and when reading the data through the `Lister` we are not hitting the remote endpoint, but relying on a local copy of the object, stored in the cache of the informer.

 **Note:** The objects provided by the informer are **owned** by the informer.
 Since multiple clients may be registered against the same informer, modifying the object may have unpredictable results.
-Because of this, when needed it is common practice to create a local copy using the `DeepCopy` method avaiable on those objects.
+Because of this, when needed it is common practice to create a local copy using the `DeepCopy` method available on those objects.

 ### Work Queues

-Work queues are the other piece of the puzzle.
+Work queues are the final piece of the puzzle.

 The go-client framework provides a priority queue that fits particularly well in the kubernetes patterns.

-They allow multiple consumers for the same source of events, and allow decoupling the callbacks (which are supposed to be quick) from the consumption of the events.
+They allow multiple consumers for the same source of events, and decouple the callbacks (which are supposed to be quick) from the consumption of the events.

 The interface of a work queue looks like: